 Like every effective organization, Cub Scout Packs have a structure.
-Understanding this structure and how it works will increase your son’s enjoyment of the program (and leave the parent far less confused).
+Understanding this structure and how it works will increase your son’s or daughter’s enjoyment of the program (and leave the parent far less confused).

-Groups of 6 to 10 boys meet weekly together as a Den.
+Groups of 6 to 10 boys or girls meet weekly together as a Den.
 Each Den is led by a Den Leader and an Assistant Den Leader.
-A Boy Scout, known as a Den Chief, may also work with your son’s den.
+A Boy Scout, known as a Den Chief, may also work with your son’s or daughter’s den.

 Dens are organized by age groups.
-Boys work toward a specific rank during each year in the Pack.
+Boys and girls work toward a specific rank during each year in the Pack.
 Ultimately, they work towards the Arrow of Light award, the highest award in Cub Scouting.
 We have one or more Dens at each rank:

 Bobcat: The Bobcat rank is earned by all boys when they join Cub Scouting.
-To earn the Bobcat, a boy must complete eight simple activities including learning the Cub Scout Promise, the Law of the Pack, and the Motto.
+To earn the Bobcat, a scout must complete eight simple activities including learning the Cub Scout Promise, the Law of the Pack, and the Motto.

-Tiger Cub: The Tiger Cub program is for first grade (or age 7) boys and their adult partners.
-There are five Tiger Cub achievement areas.
-The Tiger Cub, working with his adult partner, completes the six required Tiger adventures and at least one elective Tiger adventure to earn the Tiger Cub Badge.
-These requirements consist of an exciting series of indoor and outdoor activities just right for a boy in the first grade.
+Tiger: The Tiger rank is for first grade (or age 7) boys and girls and their adult partners.
+There are six required Tiger Adventures and 13 elective adventures.
+The Tiger, working with their adult partner, completes the six required Tiger adventures and at least one elective Tiger adventure to earn the Tiger rank Badge.
+These requirements consist of an exciting series of indoor and outdoor activities just right for a boy or girl in the first grade.

-Wolf: The Wolf program is for second grade (or age 8) boys.
+Wolf: The Wolf program is for second grade (or age 8) boys and girls.
 To earn the Wolf badge, a scout must complete six required Wolf adventures and one of the thirteen elective Wolf adventures involving simple physical and mental skills.

-Bear: The Bear rank is for third grade (or age 9) boys.
-There are 24 Bear achievements in four categories.
-The Cub Scout must complete 12 of these to earn the Bear badge.
+Bear: The Bear rank is for third grade (or age 9) boys and girls.
+To earn the Bear badge, a scout must complete six required Bear adventures and one of the thirteen Bear elective adventures.
 These requirements are somewhat more difficult and challenging than those for Wolf rank.